Baptiste Roux: Guingamp

 Roux signed his first pro contract and was promoted to the senior team of Guingamp from the reserve team in middle of the new season.
 Roux penned a three-year contract with the club.
 Roux made his debut against Pau FC on 19 September 2020.
 Roux was started as a substitute for Gueïda Fofana during the 74th minute of the game.
 The match ended 1–0 for Guingamp.
 He scored his debut goal for the senior team on 30 January 2021 in the second match of the season against Pau FC, which eventually ended in a 2–3 loss for Guingamp.

+AVS

+In July 2024, Roux joined newly-promoted Primeira Liga side AVS on a free transfer, signing a two-year deal.

 Personal life

 Roux is a fan of Spain international and FC Barcelona veteran, Sergio Busquets.